Solving AAS Triangles

 a = 4.55 to 2 decimal places

-Also we can find b by using The Law of Sines:
+To find side b we can also use The Law of Sines:

 b/sin(83°) = 7/sin(62°)